Tupelo Trees and Honey Production: A Symbiotic Masterpiece

 A Blink-and-You-Miss-It Season: Tupelo blossoms bloom just two or three weeks a year.
 That’s all the time bees have to gather nectar.
 If the weather turns sour or the bloom is late, production takes a hit.

-The Right Place, the Right Time: Tupelo trees grow only in specific regions, mainly the Apalachicola River Basin in Florida and parts of Georgia.
+The Right Place, the Right Time: Tupelo honey trees grow only in specific regions, mainly the Apalachicola River Basin in Florida and parts of Georgia.
 It’s a honey with roots in place and time.

 Nature’s Anti-Crystallizer: Thanks to its unique sugar balance, tupelo tree (Nyssa ogeche) honey doesn’t crystallize.
 This makes it perfect for storage and prized by honey lovers everywhere.